Annual Conference FAQs

 • Workshop Session

 NWSA recommends bringing a laptop or electronic device (ie. tablet), note taking paper and something to write with.
 We encourage you to bring any materials that will ensure your engagement comfortably throughout the conference.
-For presenters utilizing technology (such as laptops), we are unable to provide adapters and therefore suggest bringing your own to access your visual materials.
-For members interested in traveling across the United States of America and Canadian border, you are welcome to bring any applicable travel documents.

 Membership and conference registration require separate fees.
 We recommend updating your individual membership first before registering for the conference in order to receive the reduced rate.

-Full conference information can also be found at the 2024 Annual Conference page on our website.
+Full conference information can also be found at the 2025 Annual Conference page on our website.

 Registration Questions

 In order to attend either pre-conference, attendees will pay an additional $125 USD to register.
 This rate is inclusive of the breakfast and lunch that will be provided.
-The last day to register for either of these pre-conferences is September 1st, 2024.
+The last day to register for either of these pre-conferences is September 1st, 2025.

 Presenter Questions

 NWSA often receives far more requests for AV resources than we can provide.
 In our commitments to expanding our alignment with accessibility, we are working with our conference site to maximize the audio/visual capacities of our meeting spaces.
-Therefore, we ask that your program submissions include an audiovisual rationale to assist in the logistics planning of developing the conference program.
-The Proposal Review Committee will communicate updated audio-visual information, as we are able, in July 2024.
+Therefore, during the CFP submission process, we ask that your program submissions include an audiovisual rationale to assist in the logistics planning of developing the conference program.

 Each General Conference session is 75 minutes, so please plan your individual presentation accordingly.
 Remember that “giving a paper” is not the same thing as “reading a paper.”
 Your argument should be clear and brief.
 Please be mindful that other presenters in your session require equal time to present.
-With the help of a moderator, be sure to allow time for Q&A at the end of your session, ensuring that you stay within the allotted 75 minutes.
-The moderator for the panel should also serve as the timekeeper.

 Accessibility Questions

-The National Women's Studies Association will make every effort to provide reasonable accommodations to presenters and attendees in ways that integrate, more seamlessly, our commitments to accessibility and inclusion.
-Please indicate your need for accommodations using our form on the Annual Conference page on our websites.
-We must receive requests for accommodations by September 1st, 2024 in order to best work with our site coordinators, vendors, and partners in the planning process.
-Please note that some services may be available for only some portions of the conference.
+We must receive requests for accommodations by September 15, 2025 in order to best work with our site coordinators, vendors, and partners in the planning process.
+Please note that some services may be available for limited portions of the conference.

 • NWSA is committed to making the Annual Conference accessible to all attendees.
 If a need arises on-site, we encourage you to stop by registration for assistance and ask for a NWSA staff person.